 The Center for Deployment Psychology is recognized by the New York State Education Department's State Board for Social Work as an approved provider of continuing education for licensed social workers (#SW-0744).

-Inquiries regarding CE credits may be directed via email to Katie Medina at katie.medina.ctr@usuhs.edu.
+Inquiries regarding CE credits may be directed via email to katie.medina.ctr@usuhs.edu.

 Participate:

 Online Platform: Zoom